Chemiculs/qengine/README.md

 Detecting these hooks can be a non-trivial task depending on the complexity of the hook -

-I have implemented a rather basic implementation of a hook scanning class inside of qengine in the latest update, the class uses a separate thread to efficiently scan methods in memory for the placement of hooks inside of the method's body.
+qengine has the, for now, somewhat limited and PoC ability to scan for these inline hooks for both x86_32, and x86_64 architecture builds.

+The reason why it is currently considered a PoC is largely due to the fact that the hook scanning function does not implement proper recursion to account for hooks of heavily extended complexity / length - I plan to fix this issue when i get time.

-The thread searches for control flow transfer instructions (ret, jmp, call namely), and when these are found, it checks if the address to which control flow is being transferred is within the module's address space.
+The hook scanner searches for control flow transfer instructions (ret, jmp, call namely), and when these are found, it checks if the address to which control flow is being transferred is within the module's address space.
 If not, this likely means a hook has been placed on the method and that your security measures have been breached.

-Below is an example application that initializes the hook-detection library, and references the designated callback function to it.
-After this, an example hook is placed at the functions address in memory to demonstrate detection by our library :
+Below is an example application that initializes the hook-detection library, calculates the size of the function in memory, and then scans the function multiple times, with different inline hook formats for both x32 and x64 architectures:

 ```cpp
 #include <iostream>